JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [GAS-4] In `Marketplace.list()`, apply conditional checks before writing `collateralPerUnit` and `rewardRatePerHour`

 In `Marketplace.list()`, the values of `collateralPerUnit` and `rewardRatePerHour` are overwriten every time.
-Writing to storage is one of the most gas-costly operations, and it shoudl be avoided if the value doesn't change.
+Writing to storage is one of the most gas-costly operations, and it should be avoided if the value doesn't change.
 As reading from storage is less expensive, as long as the values don't change, it is worth checking first if they have changed.
 Only spend gas in writing when they are different.

 #### Recommendation